markusdemedeiros/epaper_dbus_api/README.md

 - GPIO Library: [BCM2835](http://www.airspayce.com/mikem/bcm2835/)

 - DBus Library: This project uses `libdbus-1-dev`, as found in the regular raspberry pi repositories.
-The tool `gdbus` is used in some of the example scripts and is very helpful for manually communuicating with the server (`dbus-send` does not allow sending nested containers, so won't be able to send
+The tool `gdbus` is used in some of the example scripts and is very helpful for manually communuicating with the server (`dbus-send` does not allow sending the nested containers used by the `apply` method)